 The €2.7 million fine breakdown

-The Dutch Data Protection Authority imposed a €2.7 million fine on Experian Netherlands, taking into account several factors:
+The Dutch Data Protection Authority imposed a €2.7 million fine on Experian Netherlands, taking into account several factors that mirror broader GDPR fines and penalties trends in 2025:

 Severity of violations: The systematic nature of the GDPR breaches and the fundamental rights affected by the violations.